patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/upgrade.md

 section: get-started
 ---

-If you have not previously upgraded to PatternFly 5, you may need to [follow these steps to upgrade your product](https://www.patternfly.org/get-started/upgrade) before attempting to support this release.
+If you have not previously upgraded to PatternFly 5, make sure to review its [upgrade guide](https://www.patternfly.org/get-started/upgrade) before attempting to support PatternFly 6, to ensure that your product has addressed any necessary changes from our previous release.

 PatternFly 6 introduces new support and functionality to PatternFly, including:

 - A design token system,
 - A new visual theme, called Penta,
 - And more!